aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/tex-to-emf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert TEX to EMF Using C#" %}}

- In order to convert TEX to EMF, weвЂ™ll use [Aspose.PDF for .NET](https://products.aspose.com/pdf/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert TEX to EMF, we’ll use
+ [Aspose.PDF for .NET](https://products.aspose.com/pdf/net)
+ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.pdf)